Implementing self-checkouts at the University of Toronto's dining halls

 - Link design requirements to specific pain points.
 It's easy to jump into a design and make claims about the user's needs.
 Associating those needs with specific pain points ensures you've addressed all of the user's problems.

 - When prototyping, you should simulate the whole environment, not just the digital screen.
 A screen alone cannot simulate a user experience when physical actions are required.

 - Observe without interfering.
 Sometimes you must be like David Attenborough and observe users in their natural habitat.
 When users don't know they're being observed, you might find more accurate data!

-Addendum: It's worth mentioning that the university installed self-checkouts in its dining halls a year after our study.
+It's worth mentioning that the university installed self-checkouts in its dining halls a year after our study.
 Did we have anything to do with it?
-Maybe.
-Probably not.
-Do we feel vindicated?
+Maybe!
+Okay, probably not.
+But do we feel vindicated?
 Absolutely.